flux-capacitor-io/flux-capacitor-client/README.md

     ...
 }
 ```
-Note how the schedule can easily be cancelled if the user chooses to reopen the account within the month.
+In the example above you can see that the schedule can be easily cancelled if the user
+chooses to reopen the account within the month.

 ### Key value store